Jeroen Cornelissen

 Institute of Materials Science of Barcelona, ICMAB-CSIC

 In 2011 KMP joined Chalmers University of Technology, Gothenburg, Sweden, as an Assistant Professor.
 In 2014 he was promoted to Associate Professor in 2017 to Professor and in 2019 Full Professor in nanomaterials chemistry.
-In 2021 he joined Institute of Materials Science of Barcelona, ICMAB-CSIC as an ICREA research professor.
-He is currently affiliated with Chalmers as well as ICMAB-CSIC.
+In 2021 he joined the Institute of Materials Science of Barcelona, ICMAB-CSIC and in 2023 the Polytechnic University of Catalunya (UPC) as an ICREA research professor.
+He is currently affiliated with UCP, Chalmers and ICMAB-CSIC.

 He has received several prestigious grants and awards, including the Arnbergska Prize and the Göran Gustafson Award from the Royal Swedish Academy of Science, Norblad-Ekstrand Medal from the Swedish Chemical Society as well as Starting and Consolidator grants from the European Research Council (ERC).